Skip to main content

 For AI-powered extensions, the service worker is typically where you make calls to your LLM API (OpenAI, Anthropic, etc.).
 The popup initiates the request, the service worker handles the fetch (since it has no CORS restrictions for permitted origins), and the response is streamed back to the popup via message passing.

-2. Content Scripts
+What Do Content Scripts Do?

 Content scripts run in the context of the web page the user is visiting.
 They can read and modify the DOM, extract page content, inject UI elements, and listen to page events.
 They cannot make direct cross-origin requests (that is the service worker's job) and do not have access to the page's JavaScript variables — they run in an isolated world.